 3. Mediation Services

 Many small claims courts encourage mediation.
-In this process both parties are allowed to negotiate a settlement, usually with the help of a neutral mediator.
-Oftentimes this resolves disputes without a court hearing.
+In this process, both parties are allowed to negotiate a settlement, usually with the help of a neutral mediator.
+Oftentimes, this resolves disputes without a court hearing.

 Rules for small claims courts vary by state.
 So it’s important to check your local rules.
 Here are some examples: